rackerlabs/support-how-to/content/rackspace-email/rackspace-webmail-chat-faq.md

 #### How long are chat logs retained?

-We don't store chat logs on our system, but users are able to see any messages sent or received during their current Webmail session. [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").
+We don't store chat logs on our system, but users are able to see any messages sent or received during their current Webmail session.

 #### Is it possible to chat with a group or team?

 Currently it is not possible to chat with a group or team.
-Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### Can I chat with Skype for Business users?